Nimal-dev/Gm_Groups/README.md

-# Firebase Studio

-This is a NextJS starter in Firebase Studio.

-To get started, take a look at src/app/page.tsx.
+This is a site built using Nextjs.
+The site id for a Club inside a GTA V roleplay server to showcase who and what they are.